mahdiyazdani/Hypermarket/docs/product-color-filters.md

 ## Color filters widget

-Add ```WC Color Filters``` widget to any widgetized area of your choice, it will start working instantly.
-Visitors will be able of filtering WooCommerce products by available color filters.
+Add ```WC Color Filters``` widget to any widgetized area of your choice.

+It will start working instantly and visitors will be able of filtering WooCommerce products by available color filters.

 ![Color filters widget](img/color-filters-widget.png)